hashicorp/vault/website/source/docs/auth/aws.html.md

 </dl>

-### /auth/aws/blacklist/roletag/<role_tag>
+### /auth/aws/roletag-blacklist/<role_tag>
 #### POST
 <dl class="api">
   <dt>Description</dt>
   <dd>
-    Places a valid roletag in a blacklist.
-This ensures that the `roletag` cannot be used by any instance to perform a login operation again.
+    Places a valid role tag in a blacklist.
+This ensures that the role tag cannot be used by any instance to perform a login operation again.
-    Note that if this `roletag` was previousy used to perfom a successful login, placing the `roletag` in the blacklist does not invalidate the already issued token.
+    Note that if the role tag was previousy used to perfom a successful login, placing the tag in the blacklist does not invalidate the already issued token.
   </dd>